aarmey/CV/Biosketch.md

 ### Ongoing Research Support

+Foundation Grant \hfill 7/1/2017 – 6/30/2019
+Terri Brodeur Breast Cancer Foundation
+This project aims to use a computational model to direct design of new inhibitors for the TAM receptors.
+Using these well-characterized compounds, we will examine the _in vivo_ effects of inhibiting different TAM receptor complements.

+Role: PI

+\vspace{12pt}
 AMIGOS Program Award \hfill 12/1/2016 – 1/1/2020
 Jayne Koskinas Ted Giovanis Foundation & Breast Cancer Research Foundation
 Understanding the Role of Cell Plasticity in Mediating Drug Resistance